 George Lawton, IT writer

-Amazon continues to expand its ecosystem and tools for Alexa and Greengrass as first-class entry points for voice and IoT interfaces, akin to what Google and Apple have done for mobile.
-This includes new offerings, such as a low-cost chipset to embed Alexa into devices like ovens and refrigerators and Alexa for Business.
+Amazon continues to expand its ecosystem and tools for Alexa and Greengrass as -class entry points for voice and IoT interfaces, akin to what Google and Apple have done for mobile.
+This includes offerings, such as a low-cost chipset to embed Alexa into devices like ovens and refrigerators and Alexa for Business.

 However, Amazon lags behind Google and Apple when it comes to individual control of personal data.
 This is going to be critical, particularly in markets like the EU, which enacted GDPR regulations that dramatically expand the definitions of protected data and increase fines for noncompliance.

 Hopefully, Amazon at re:Invent 2018 will reveal a centralized and personal data dashboard akin to the Google Dashboard.
 This will make it easier to trust Alexa and third-party devices built on AWS Greengrass.
 It will also make it easier to troubleshoot and rectify trust issues if, for example, a family's private conversation was accidentally recorded by Alexa and messaged to a friend.

 David Linthicum, cloud analyst